Understanding Our Fungal Foes

 - When It Hits: Often appears on warm, dry days that follow cool, damp nights.

-- Action Tip: Early removal of affected parts can prevent spread.
+- Action Tips: Early removal of affected parts and fallen leaves can prevent spread.
+Avoid over fertilizing.

 - Downy Mildew:

-- What to Look For: Yellow, water-soaked spots on the top of leaves with a fuzzy, grayish growth underneath.
+- What to Look For: Yellow to purple or brown, water-soaked spots on the top of leaves with a fuzzy, grayish growth underneath.

 - When It Hits: Thrives in persistently humid conditions.